girishpatil1386/mediawiki/README.md

 Automate the Deployment of MediaWiki Webserver on AWS Instance

-Description: Ansible Playbook to Automate the Installation of Security Group, Application Load Balancer, Target Group, Auto-Scaling Group.
+Description: Ansible Playbook to Automate the Installation of Security Group, Application Load Balancer, Target Group, Auto-Scaling Group, VPC, Subnets, AZ.
 The playbook is tested on Ansible version 2.9

 ## Role Variables ##
 Include the variables to roles/ec2_provisioning/vars/main.yml file